VxWolf/Real-ish-Weapon-Names/README.txt

 -Added readme Style Guide section to for other people to submit their gun name with this mod style -Added support for more barrel extensions and suppressors -Updated some manufacturers
--Added attachments from the recent Cartel Optics Pack
+-Added some attachments from the Cartel Optics Pack

 v6
 -Added support for some barrel extensions